 1. Read through the recipe several times prior to beginning.
 This will help to familiarise you with any ingredients, equipment, or skills you may need to prepare the recipe.

 2. Assemble everything you need before you begin.
-This can help to prevent you from leaving something integral out of the recipe and it will help to make the actual assembly and cook time shorter.
+This can help to prevent you from leaving something integral out of the recipe and it will help to make the actual assembly and cooking time shorter.

 3. I like to use hard cabbage for this recipe.
 Green or white.
 A hard type of cabbage is the best cabbage that is suited for this recipe and method of cooking.